Consistent order estimation and minimal penalties: Strongly consistent order estimation

-We finally apply the results in the previous section to mixture order estimation.
+We finally apply our general results to location mixture order estimation.
 Throughout this section, let $E=\mathbb{R}^d$ and let $\mu$ be the Lebesgue measure on $\mathbb{R}^d$.
 Fix a strictly positive probability density $f_0$ with respect to $\mu$, and define